Bangladesh Railway Class 2700: Use

 The Class 2700 locomotive can be used both for passenger services and freight services.
-It was highly recommended for prominent Bangladeshi trains like Subarna Express, Sonarbangla Express, Parabat Express etc. However, Class 2900 and Class 3000 are preferred by Bangladesh Railway for pulling prominent meter-gauge trains nowadays.
+It was highly recommended for prominent Bangladeshi trains like Kornofuli Komiuter, Nacirabat komuiter, Jamalpur Express, etc. However, Class 2900 and Class 3000 are preferred by Bangladesh Railway for pulling prominent meter-gauge trains nowadays.
 Class 2700 pulls commuters and short-distance intercity trains.

 Initially, Class 2700 locomotives were used for freight services as well.
 Due to several mechanical constraints, they were taken off from the freight service.

 Maintenance

-Class 2700 Locomotives are maintained in the following workshops:
+Class 2700 locomotives are maintained in the following workshops: